sola-st/crystalbleu/README.md

 - `sc_clone/` is derived from the [ShareCod](https://sharecode.io/) dataset in the style of BigCloneBench.
 - `scripts/` contains the scripts needed to reproduce the results from our paper.
 - `extra/` contains the scripts that were not used in the paper.
-- `ase2022-paper108.pdf` is a copy of our ASE'22 accepted submission.
 - `lang{0, 1, 2}.json` are data files from ShareCode for each of `C`, `C++`, and `Java` languages.